noahmazer/websiteV2/content/blog/Cardenal-Iroquois.md

 He carried the Mind of the Lord of Life.
 The Good News of Peace
 for the camps.
-Say to the chiefs
+Say unto the chiefs:
 There will be no more war in the towns
 the villages will have peace

-The peoples should love each other, he said.
+The peoples must love each other, he said.
 A message in the form of the longhouse
 where there are many fires
 one for each family
-and all together as one single family
+and all together are as one single family
 so too: a union of nations
-each nation with their council fire
+each nation with its council fire
 and all together will be
 a great Ganonsyoni (the Extended House)

-And instead of killing, you will think
+And instead of killing, you shall think
 said Deganawida.
 He came to the nation of the Flint (the Mohawk)
 and camped an afternoon alongside the Mohawk river (New York)